 Since most biofuels are often combined with petroleum fuel, there’s a large push for petroleum engineers to have a background in biochemistry.

-Although this will require a lot more school beyond your biochemistry degree, this type of employee is highly sought after and capable of generating a lot of income.
+Although this will require a lot more school beyond a biochemistry degree, this type of employee is highly sought after and capable of generating high income.